How to Make Instant Pot Dinner Rolls

 1. In the bowl of a stand mixer fitted with the paddle attachment, add the butter, sugar, water, and milk.

-2. Sprinkle the packet of yeast over the liquid and let it sit for 5 minutes.
+2. Sprinkle the packet of yeast over the liquid and let it sit for 5 minutes until slightly foamy.

 3. Mix the ingredients to combine.

-4. Add the flour and salt to the stand mixer.
+4. Add the flour and salt to the bowl.

 5. Turn the mixer on low for 5 minutes until the dough forms a ball and comes away from the sides of the bowl.